Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 ## Bugs

-There were no known bugs at the time of final deployment.
+There was one uncorrectable bug at the time of final deployment as below;
+1. Users creating a new account on sign up see a 500 Server Error upon submission of their credentials.
+This can be resolved by amending the Setting.py file code = ACCOUNT_EMAIL_VERIFICATION  = "none".

 ## Issues Faced during the project